Why is a 4-layer Rigid Flex Less Expensive than 3-layer Rigid Flex?

 Designing flex and rigid-flex can be tricky.
-Not only do you need to design for a product that will be bending, folding and flexing, but the material sets are also different, fabrication processes are different, and it is difficult to communicate clearly how the part is intended to be flexed in the final application.
-Typically, the goal is to use the most cost-effective stack up that will meet both the electrical and mechanical performance needs.
-Logically, wouldn’t a 3-layer design be less expensive than a 4-layer design?
-Rigid-flex can be a funny thing.
-Let me share an example of an application that proved that logic to be incorrect.
+Not only do you need to design for a product that will bend, fold and flex, you are working with different materials and fabrication processes.
+Plusm it is difficult to clearly communicate how the part should flex in final application.
+Typically, the goal is to use the most cost-effective stack up that meets both your electrical and mechanical performance needs.
+Logically, a 3-layer design should be less expensive than 4 layers.
+However, rigid flex is a funny thing.
+The following example proves that logic to be incorrect.

-As this project was going through tooling and set up at the fabricator, the was asked if flexible photo imageable solder mask could be used to help define the surface mount pads in the dense component area.
+As this project was going through tooling and set up at the fabricator, the designer was asked if flexible photoimageable solder mask could be used to help define the surface mount pads in the dense component area.
 Drilled polyimide coverlay was not able to support the density.
-This was approved, the product was built, shipped and assembled.
-As the flex was mounted in the unit and powered up, it was quickly failing.
+This was approved, product was built, shipped and assembled.
+As the flex was mounted in the unit and powered up, it was quickly failed.
 Failure analysis showed the traces in the flex tail were cracking in use, causing the failure.

-After several discussions, it was decided that the flexible solder mask would be changed to a polyimide coverlay.
-This brings us back around to the initial issue with the surface mount pad density and definition.
-As a solution to that challenge, laser drilling the polyimide coverlay was recommended.
-Also discussed at that time was changing the fabrication to button plate rather than panel plate.
-Button plating adds copper only to the pad area and plated through holes and eliminates electrodeposited copper from the construction, keeping the layers as flexible as possible.
+After several discussions, they decided to change the flexible solder mask to a polyimide coverlay, bringing us back to the initial issue with the surface mount pad density and definition.
+As a solution, the fabricator recommended laser drilling the polyimide coverlay.
+The two parties also discussed changing the fabrication to a button plate rather than a panel plate.
+Button plating only adds copper to the pad area and plated through-holes.
+This eliminates electrodeposited copper from the construction, keeping the layers as flexible as possible.

 The project was again released for fabrication, assembled, installed and tested successfully.
 Perfect!
 Right?

 Here is what was going on behind the scenes to fabricate this part number.
-Flex on the outer layers of a rigid-flex construction is not and in this case, was driving up costs significantly.
-The dense component areas that pushed this design to require laser cutting of the coverlay, not only required a more expensive process to create those openings but because of the tight registration needed, the fabricator needed to reduce the panel size and subsequently the number of pieces running per panel, which drives the cost up.
+Flex on the outer layers of a rigid flex construction is not common and in this case was significantly driving up costs.
+The fabricator to reduce the panel size, and subsequently the number of pieces running per panel, which also drove up the costs.
 In addition, the button plating process itself adds extra cost.

-Ultimately, this product was redesigned to a more conventional, 4-layer rigid-flex construction with rigid layers on the outer layers and the flex layers sandwiched between.
-Those dense component areas were then able to be defined with a standard solder mask process and the button plating process was eliminated.
-Once standard processes were used, the panel size was increased and the number per panel increased as well.
-Even though the raw material costs were higher with a 4-layer design, the overall cost of the part decreased by 20% with this redesign.
+Ultimately, this product was redesigned as a more conventional, 4-layer rigid-flex construction with rigid layers on the outer layers and the flex layers sandwiched between.
+Those dense component areas could then use a standard solder mask process, eliminating the button plating process.
+Switching to a standard process also increased the panel size and the number per panel.
+Even though the raw material costs were higher, the overall cost of the part decreased by 20% with this 4-layer design.

-First, the initial 3-layer rigid-flex design was ultimately successful, and the end unit was functioning as needed.
+First, the initial 3-layer rigid-flex design was ultimately successful, and functioned as needed.
 There was nothing “wrong” with that design.
-But, when cost is a significant factor in the design, which it almost always is, there was a less expensive way to approach the rigid-flex design.
+But, there was a less expensive approach; the rigid flex design.
 Lesson learned.

 About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Tara Dunn